arrow2nd/twnyan/docs/en/commands/user.md

 Display your own timeline.

 ```
-twnyan user own [Count]
+twnyan user own [number]
 ```

-- If count is omitted, the default value in the configuration file is specified
+- If number of acquisitions is omitted, the default value in the configuration file is specified

 ### user help